Alboroni/WAF-Monitoring/readme.md

 ## Diagnostic Settings

 Review of diagnostics settings for all key components.
-EnableIf Diagnostics are required for observailbity purposes.
+Enable If Diagnostics are required for observability purposes.

 Diagnostics should be set via Policy.
-Review each resource type dto determinse if diagnotis are required and if the yneed to be set.
+Review each resource type dto determinse if diagnotis are required and if they need to be set.
 A policy intiative can be set for diagnostic settings and should be set at a Management Group level if possible.
 Not all resoure type have builtin policies.
-A custom initiative can be set using the [Diagnostics Policy Scripts](https://github.com/JimGBritt/AzurePolicy/tree/master/AzureMonitor/Scripts) repository,
+A custom initiative can be set using the [Diagnostics Policy Scripts](https://github.com/JimGBritt/AzurePolicy/tree/master/AzureMonitor/Scripts) repository that can set up  a policy intiative for diagnostics ,

 ## Action Groups